Jasmund National Park

-The Jasmund National Park (German: Nationalpark Jasmund) is a nature reserve on the Jasmund peninsula, in the northeast of Rügen island in Mecklenburg-Vorpommern, Germany.
+Jasmund National Park (German: Nationalpark Jasmund) is a nature reserve on the Jasmund peninsula, in the northeast of Rügen island in Mecklenburg-Vorpommern, Germany.
 It is famous for containing the largest Rügen chalk cliffs in Germany, the highest of which is Königsstuhl (German = "king's chair"), rising to 118 m above the Baltic Sea.
 The highest point in the park as a whole is Piekberg, at 161 m above sea level.
 The beech forests behind the cliffs are also part of the national park.

 Consisting of only 30 km2, this is the smallest national park in Germany.
 The park was founded in September 1990 by the last government of East Germany (GDR) prior to the German reunification.

 On 25 June 2011 the beech forest in the park was added to the UNESCO World Heritage List as an extension of the Primeval Beech Forests of Europe site because of its undisturbed nature and its testimony to the ecological history of Europe since the last Ice Age.

 Geography

-The Jasmund National Park includes the ridge of the Stubnitz north of the city of Sassnitz.
+Jasmund National Park includes the ridge of the Stubnitz north of the city of Sassnitz.
 The ridge is covered with primeval beech forest and the cliffs (2200 ha), also a 500-meter spanning water corridor towards the Baltic Sea (603 ha) and 200 ha in the West, with the former Quoltitz chalk quarries, meadows, moors and dry grasslands.